agarciadom/mps-m2m-mdenet-training/slides/slides.md

 * `Graph` is the rootable concept
 * Inside, we have `nodes` and `edges`
-* We have a working editor with a nice syntax
+* We already have a working editor
 * We do not have a Textgen module, though: we'll have to transform it to a language that does have one